Luxury brands have always been a fascinating sector and luxury brand marketing one of the most complicated disciplines.

 This subject spans from the extremely selective niche media where it advertises to the sports, events, art, and conversations with which it identifies.

 For example, Rolex associates itself with more than 150 events in golf, sailing, tennis, motor-sport, arts and equestrian tournaments rather than with sports such as football or cricket that have more of a mass following.

 Public relations in luxury branding plays an enormous role in image proliferation of the brand, thereby subtly influencing public opinion.

-At a tactical level, PR is used to generate buzz and convey brand news, point of views of inspirers and influencers including celebrity talk or the designer speak and a crucial support for brand activation such as the fashion weeks, sport events and themed previews.
+At a tactical level, PR is used to generate buzz and convey brand news, point of views of inspirers and influencers including celebrity talk or the designer speak and crucial support for brand activation such as the fashion weeks, sports events and themed previews.

-Pricing plays a quite a big role in the way that consumers perceive luxury brands.
+Pricing plays quite a big role in the way that consumers perceive luxury brands.

 Consciously or subconsciously, consumers tend to generate a mental luxury stature or image with the price range that the brand operates.

-Therefore, it is important for luxury brands to price themselves right as setting the price lower than consumer expectation and willingness to pay can potentially harm the brand value, whereas the reverse can potentially not, given enough justification for consumers to go ahead and buy.
+Therefore, it is essential for luxury brands to price themselves right as setting the price lower than consumer expectation and willingness to pay can potentially harm the brand value, whereas the reverse cannot give enough justification for consumers to go ahead and buy.

 Luxury brands must, therefore, justify their price through the interplay of the seven P’s mentioned above, thereby keep up and maintain a higher perceived value.